First Federation of Hu and AI, The

 The Federation was still not a Government or central power base, as the individual orbital-states and nation-states like the Vesta Republic, Bradbury Free Zone and Tycho City still retained autonomy.
 A generalised comparison could be made with a slimmed down version of the UN as it existed in the 1st century After Tranquility (a UN with almost nothing but diplomacy and the World Health Organization).

-In this period the mood of the solar system brightened enormously, things began to change, trade, culture and science prospered.
+In this period the mood of the solar system brightened enormously, things began to change, and trade, culture and science prospered.
 The federation government was never the dominant power of all this.
-At its best it was the epitome of all the new ideals, but in practice it was mainly an instrument for political cooperation, nano-containment coordination and instance for trade and other legal agreements between states.
+At its best it was the epitome of all the new ideals, but in practice it was mainly an instrument for political cooperation, nanotech containment coordination and instance for trade and other legal agreements between states.

 The Middle Federation This was the height of the Federation Era.
 As the great megacorporations gained power and influence and began a new program of exploration, star systems, a rich and creative Federation Culture rode on the back of this vast megacorp-driven economy.
 This was a period of great technological and social development with faster and more efficient ships (mostly 0.1 and up to 0.2 c - some anti-matter energy conversion ships reached relativistic speeds).
 It was also the period of a great spiritual renaissance.
 During this time Mahara Benisol posted her classic virch The Bridged Abyss, which led to Omegism becoming the religion of choice among the more educated portions of the population.
 At the same time, new ideas in culture, fashion, art, science, and religion flowed back from the newly rediscovered Colonies.

 Full members of the First Federation eventually included The Old Solar System (except Earth), Nova Terra, Pacifica, Negsoa, Arcadia, the worlds of Zeta I Reticuli, Darwin, Eostremonath, New L4, New Mars, and Pandya.